-- Pre-registration begins March 14th.
-Please make an appointment with your Advisor as soon as possible to pick your courses and obtain your Web Registration (ALT) PIN.
+Pre-registration begins Mar.
+13th.
+Please make an appointment with your Advisor for that week to pick your Spring courses and obtain your Web Registration (ALT) PIN.

-- Summer online registration for all Undergraduate students, regardless of class year or credits earned, begins Sunday, March 20 at 10 p.m.
+- Online registration for all students, regardless of class year or credits earned, begins Sunday, Mar.
+19 at 10 p.m.

-*NOTE – Registration for all NEW incoming First Year Students for Fall 2022 will be
+- New Incoming First Year Students for Fall 2023

-done by the Registrar’s Office in June 2022.
+- Registration for new incoming first year students will be done by the Registrar's Office in June 2023

 - MBA, Nursing, Engineering Management, Electrical Engineering, and Mechanical Engineering

-- Creative Writing registration will be processed automatically by the department prior to the June Residency.
+- Registration will be processed automatically by the department prior to the June Residency.

 - Graduate Education Programs Registration